scuzzydude/asimov/asimov.md

 The future will also have a multitude of primary source material to understand us.
 Sure, some people will write books, but a lot more will tweet their random thoughts or post photos of their breakfast.

-We can have a measurement of real value and provide the future with deterministic data of how we value those ideas in our time, and how values changed as we pass them onto future generations.
+We can have a measurement of real value and provide the future with deterministic data of how we value ideas in our time, and how values changed as we pass them on to future generations.
 These values are The Foundation's responsibility tree.
 The future will be able to trace wealth created and how it grew and changed hands through time, and what ideas that wealth fostered.
 This data is the wealth of mankind, our true treasure.

 When the future spots inefficiencies of values, bad ideas that keep repeating themselves, cycles of vanity where people lose value, then fixing those problems will be easy, because we'll have strong data.
 With that data, it's a simple exercise in integration -- breaking things down and putting them together again.